Best time to visit Chiang Mai

 Mid-late February until late April is the hot, dry season with minimal rain and bad air pollution.
 Prices also spike around the Thai New Year in April.

 The rainy season is late April until late October.
 It’s humid but with cooler temperatures and the rain doesn’t impact too much as showers are usually quick.

-Cheapest time to visit Chiang Mai.
-Late April until late October draws the least amount of tourists, so accommodation and flight prices drop.
+Being the months when temperatures peak without the reprieve of a sea breeze like the tourist hotspots in Southern Thailand, late April until late October draws the least amount of tourists, so accommodation and flight prices drop.